10 Best Content Production for December 2025

 Key Catalysts

-• Disney+ profitability milestone and subscriber growth stabilization
+• Disney+ profitability inflection and subscriber monetization

 • Theme park pricing power and attendance recovery